-- The Health Trust of Silicon Valley provided 40 mini-grants of up to \$1500 each for community organizations to convene screenings and dialogues as part of the Healthy Silicon Valley initiative.
-They then held a conference among grantees where they decided to focus next steps organizing in five arenas, including foreclosures, infant mortality and universal pre-school. - King County (Seattle) executive Ron Sims (just appointed HUD Deputy Secretary) announced a new "Equity and Social Justice" initiative that will evaluate social policy through an equity lens.
-The initiative is using UNNATURAL CAUSES to build understanding and buy-in among stakeholders. - Policy forums on Capitol Hill and in four state capitols have already been held (and more are being organized), including a California State Capitol kick-off event for 300 sponsored by the Leader of the California Assembly and President Pro Tem of the Senate, that that launched a series of forums built around each of the episodes. - The Centers for Disease Control (CDC) have acquired hundreds of DVDs and are integrating UNNATURAL CAUSES into several of their programs, including Project REACH, the Leaders Conference, the National Center for Chronic Disease Control and Prevention, and their Social Determinants of Health working group. - Continuing Education credits for an online course structured around the series are offered through San Francisco State University in association with the American Public Health Association.
-The Boston Public Health Commission has developed and tested lesson plans for high school health courses, to be rolled out this winter.
-Lesson plans for ESL students have been developed by KQED. - The National Association of Latino Elected Officials (NALEO) is incorporating the series into a leadership program for elected officials, linking health outcomes to social and economic policies. - The New Mexico Health Equity Working Group a coalition of government officials, children's, racial justice and other advocacy organizations, and academics formed in the wake of Unnatural Causes' release to organize and advocate for local and state policy initiatives that mitigate inequities that affect health. - Thousands have accessed and downloaded the Action Toolkit, Discussion Guide, Policy Guide, interactivities, handouts, backgrounders, and other resources from the series companion web site at www.unnaturalcauses.org
+- King County (Seattle) executive Ron Sims announced a new "Equity and Social Justice" initiative that will evaluate social policy through an equity lens.
+The initiative is using UNNATURAL CAUSES to build understanding and buy-in among stakeholders. - The Health Trust of Silicon Valley provided 15 mini-grants of up to \$1500 each for community organizations to convene screenings and dialogues as part of the Healthy Silicon Valley initiative.
+They are hosting a conference among grantees in winter 2009 to consider next steps. - Policy forums on Capitol Hill and at four state capitols have already been held, and more are being organized, including a California State Capitol event in January 2009 hosted by the Speaker of the Assembly and the President Pro Tem of the Senate. - The Centers for Disease Control (CDC) have acquired hundreds of DVDs and are integrating UNNATURAL CAUSES into several of their programs, including Project REACH, the Leaders Conference, the National Center for Chronic Disease Control and Prevention, and their Social Determinants of Health working group. - Continuing Education credits for an online course structured around the series are offered through San Francisco State University in association with the American Public Health Association.
+The Boston Public Health Commission has developed and tested lesson plans for high school health courses, to be rolled out this winter. - The National Association of Latino Elected Officials is incorporating the series in to a leadership program for elected officials, linking health outcomes to social and economic policies. - Thousands have accessed and downloaded the Action Toolkit, Discussion Guide, Policy Guide, interactivities, handouts, backgrounders, and other resources from the series companion web site at www.unnaturalcauses.org